This Step: Get a Drivers License

 Full Privilege Driver License

-The state lifts your first-year license restrictions once you turn 18 or on the date indicated on the back of your driver license (one year after issuance).
-At that point, your first-year restricted license converts to a full privilege driver license that expires on your 21st birthday.
+The state lifts your first-year license restrictions once you turn 18 years old or on the date indicated on the back of your driver license (one year after issuance).
+At that point, your first-year restricted license converts to a full privilege driver license.